ricsanfre/pi-cluster/docs/_docs/backup.md

 ### Copy CA SSL certificates

 In case Minio S3 server is using secure communications using a not valid certificate (self-signed or signed with custom CA), restic command must be used with `--cacert <path_to_CA.pem_file` option to let restic validate the server certificate.

 Copy CA.pem, used to sign Minio SSL certificate into `/etc/restic/ssl/CA.pem`

+{{site.data.alerts.note}}

+In case of self-signed certificates using a custom CA, all `restic` commands detailed below, need to be executed with the following additional argument: `--cacert /etc/restic/ssl/CA.pem`.

+{{site.data.alerts.end}}

 ### Restic repository initialization